fpmcguire/angular-design-patterns/README.md

 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
+This will compile your project and store the build artifacts in the dist/ directory.
 By default, the production build optimizes your application for performance and speed.

 ## Running unit tests

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:
+To execute unit tests with the Karma test runner, use:

 ```bash
 ng test